Order a Guide

 A summertime treat for bicycle enthusiasts in June.
 Includes antique bicycle exhibits, bicycle flea market, St Tammany Trace cruise, a log pull, unique bike contest, FAT tire clinic, prizes, high-wheeler demonstration and more.
 985-892-2624, www.labicyclefestival.com.

-This popular festival celebrated over the 4th of July weekend has a new organizer and name as of 2013, but will still feature seafood and alternative dishes, live music, arts and craft booths, and a children's entertainment area, as well as a nightly fireworks show.
+This popular festival celebrated on the 4th of July has a new organizer and name (formerly Mandeville Seafood Festival) as of 2013, but will still feature seafood and alternative dishes, live music, arts and craft booths, and a children's entertainment area, as well as a nightly fireworks show.
 985-966-4623, mandevillecityseafoodfest.com.

 Good old-fashioned family fun for the Fourth of July in Olde Towne.
 Featuring great Louisiana cuisine, drinks, foot-stomping music and children's events.
 Don't miss the fireworks over Bayou Bonfouca.
 985-643-1234, www.slidellheritagefest.org.

 Celebrate the outdoors and the great fishing in St. Tammany Parish at REDFISHTIVAL!
 An outdoor event for enthusiasts at The Dock at Slidell with vendors and live music will kick-off the Saturday celebration, which culminates in the highlight - the live weigh-ins from the HT Pro Redfish Series Finale.
 985-892-0520,www.FishtheNorthshore.com.

 Hundreds of wooden boats line the shore of the Tchefuncte River each October for the largest gathering of watercraft on the Gulf Coast.
 Activities and live music entertain the crowds, including the Quick & Dirty Boat Building Contest and Race.
 985-845-9200, www.woodenboatfest.org.